CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-04.md

 kubectl get namespace
 ```
-You should see output from the commands similar to the image seen below.
+You should see output from the commands similar to the image seen below:

 ![EKS Cluster Validation](./images/4.png)

 <br>

 ### **2.** Create a Service Account in EKS Cluster
-Now run the commands below to create a service account in your EKS cluster.
+Now run the commands below to create a service account in your EKS cluster:

 ```
 cd /home/ec2-user/AppD-Cloud-Kickstart/applications/aws/AD-Capital-Kube

 ./create_eks_service_account.sh
 ```
-You should see output from the commands similar to the image seen below.
+You should see output from the commands similar to the image seen below:

 ![EKS Service Account](./images/5.png)